mohdosama99/automation-framework/README.md

 **Set Up Environment Variables Before running the tests, set up the following environment variables:**

-platform: Defines the platform for testing.
-It can be set to one of the following:
+**platform** Specifies the testing platform.
+Available options:
+web (default)
+android
+ios

-web (default) android ios browser: Define which browser you want to run tests on.
-Options:
+**browser** Specifies the browser to run tests on.
+Available options:

-Chrome (default) Firefox Edge env: Set the environment for testing.
-Options:
+Chrome (default)
+Firefox
+Edge

+**env** Defines the testing environment.
+Available options:
-prod (default) test
+prod (default)
+test

-You can set these environment variables in your terminal as follows:
+**You can set these environment variables:**

-export platform=web export browser=Chrome export env=prod
+**Directly in the environment variable settings of your run configuration.
+Or, while executing the entire test suite, use the appropriate XML file, such as AppSuite or WebSuite.**

 **Troubleshooting Test not running:** Ensure that your platform and browser are properly set through environment variables or TestNG parameters.
 Environment variables not found: Verify that you have correctly set the environment variables for platform, browser, and environment before running the tests.